-4 mandatory ingredients, 1 dish: Seattle Times staffers took the Food Network’s ‘Chopped Challenge.’
+4 mandatory ingredients, 1 dish: Our staff took the Food Network’s ‘Chopped Challenge.’
 Who did it best?

 Ever seen the Food Network cooking show “Chopped” – where contestants are given a basket of ingredients that they have to use all in one dish?

-With #ChoppedChallenge trending on Instagram as people found different ways to be creative with home cooking during the stay-home order, The Seattle Times food squad decided to throw our own virtual Kitchen Stadium like challenge.
+With #ChoppedChallenge trending on Instagram as people found different ways to be creative with home cooking during the stay-home order, The Seattle Times food squad decided to throw our own virtual Kitchen Stadium–like challenge.
 (Like you, we have more free time on our hands.)
 And we invited “MasterChef Junior” contestant and Jane Addams Middle School eighth grader Sadie Davis-Suskind to participate.

 The challenge was to come up with a dish that incorporated the following four ingredients: